THE MOST COMMON MENTAL DISORDER IN THE U.S.

 - Physical aches and pains that have no apparent physiological reasons

 - Mindfulness: The ability to remain in non-judgmental (non-reactive) attention while surrounded by challenging life circumstances can be difficult.
-The self-regulation exercises that Dr. Kathy teaches, called mindfulness, teaches clients to take charge and engage the fight or flight response associated with stress.
+The self-regulation exercises that Dr. Kathy teaches, called mindfulness, help clients to take charge of and engage the fight or flight response associated with stress.

-- Yoga Therapy: LifeForce Yoga practices are integrated into the therapy session to teach to you self regulation skills to manage your mood, and mindfully reduce resorting to reactive responses and numbing out behaviors.
+- Fun™ Therapy: Yoga practices are integrated into the therapy session to teach you self-regulation skills to manage your mood and mindfully reduce resorting to reactive responses and numbing-out behaviors.
 Yoga is not all about “striking a pose”, downward facing dog, or mastering a head stead.
 Focused breath work, mental imagery, gentle movements, and just laying down can be powerful portable self care tools for any body to do anywhere.